teungku-lak-beuras/meinwaifu/readme.md

 1. Currently, the only supported API is https://nekos.best/api/v2.
 I plan to support more APIs in the future. `Important`
-2. I will implement `offline-first` principle in the future. ~~`Important`~~ now `Critical`
-3. Support for expanded screen (>= 840 DP). `Plan`
+2. Support for expanded screen (>= 840 DP). `Plan`
-4. Dependency injection with Hilt. ~~`Important`~~ now `Critical`
+3. Dependency injection with Hilt. ~~`Important`~~ now `Critical`
-5. Implement the help, settings, and about screen. `Plan`
+4. Implement the help, settings, and about screen. `Plan`
-6. Fix the dark screen for splash screen. `Important`
+5. Fix the dark screen for splash screen. `Important`
-7. Add cute toggle-able background music. `Important`
+6. Add cute toggle-able background music. `Important`
-8. Add more animations such as state change upon ApiState is changing.
+7. Add more animations such as state change upon ApiState is changing.
 ~~`Important`~~ now `Plan`
-9. Expand the Compose `lazyList` to act similar to Android view's `Paging 3`.
+8. Expand the Compose `lazyList` to act similar to Android view's `Paging 3`.
 ~~`Important`~~ now `Critical`
+9. Avoid passing the Context between repositories.
+Use Hilt instead.
 10. To be added.

 Reasonings for changes:
-1. `offline-first` with SQLite3: This topic is though, but once implemented it will eventually ease many things.
-2. `Hilt`: This topic is actually not so important right now, even would increase the burden.
+1. `Hilt`: This topic is actually not so important right now, even would increase the burden.
 But, once implemented it will carry the game later.
-3. Do we desperately need more animation right now?
+2. Do we desperately need more animation right now?
-4. Users are ignorant little fucks and only care for things to work.
+3. Users are ignorant little fucks and only care for things to work.
 Will be implemented after `offline-first` and `hilt`.
 Probably will need to implement `waifu comparative logic` though.
 After implemented the data flow would look
 like: